RodXorDevX/RodXorDevX/README.md

 </p>
 :wave: Hi, I'm Rodrigo Urquieta

-:rocket:I am a FullStack JavaScript Developer Developer | Electronics Developer & IoT systems with a background in electronics and experience in PCB design, microcontrollers, and automation.
+:rocket:I am a FullStack JavaScript Developer  | Electronics Developer & IoT systems with a background in electronics and experience in PCB design, microcontrollers, and automation.
 I´m passionate about creating solutions that integrate hardware and software, from web applications to robotics and IoT projects.

 :wrench: Technologies & Tools